ibm-cloud-docs/activity-tracker/monitor_events.md

 You can export events programmatically by using the LogDNA REST API.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

-When you export events programmatically, consider the following information:
+When you export events programmatically:

 * You can choose to send an email or to stream events into your terminal.
-* You must use a service key that is used to pass the credentials that must be used when you make an export REST API call.
+* You must use a service key to pass the credentials that must be used when you make an export REST API call.

     You must have **manager** role for the {{site.data.keyword.at_full_notm}} instance or service to view and generate service keys in the web UI.